mmuratarat/mmuratarat.github.io/_pages/faq.md

 31. [What is selection bias?](#what-is-selection-bias)
 32. [What’s the difference between a generative and discriminative model?](#whats-the-difference-between-a-generative-and-discriminative-model)
 33. [What cross-validation technique would you use on a time series dataset?](#what-cross-validation-technique-would-you-use-on-a-time-series-dataset)
+34. What is the difference between "long" and "wide" format data?
 29. How do you deal with missing value in a data set?
 30. How do you deal with imbalanced data?
 31. How do you deal with high cardinality?